ronniealdrin/Machine_Learning_Financial_Inclusion_in_Africa/README.md

 # Financial Inclusion In Africa

-This notebook used different machine learning models to predict the people most likely to have or use a bank account, based on 4 African countries: Kenya, Rwanda, Tanzania and Uganda.
+This python code, in a Jupyter Notebook file, used differents machine learning models to predict the people most likely to have or use a bank account, based on 4 African countries: Kenya, Rwanda, Tanzania and Uganda.

 This project was evaluated by the 'Classification accuracy score'.